sky-write/sky-write.github.io/docs/_posts/2022-02-04-more-banners.markdown

 ---
 layout: post
-title:  "Minimum Viable Product"
+title:  "More Banners!"
 date:   2021-12-03 09:20:46 +0000
 ---
 Hello everyone.

 We are now working towards our beta release of Sky Write!
 One major development is the creation of more banners.

 ## Happy Birthday ##